StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Whether you’re a passive long-term investor or the twitchiest of short-term traders, there’s a home screen waiting for you at Questrade.
 Platforms come in two distinct flavors: Questrade Trading, which is a streamlined, user-friendly, just-the-essentials-please experience, and Questrade Edge, which is for trading.

-We’ll say that once more, slowly, because it took awhile for us to finally get this: the Edge platforms are for traders, not the Trading platforms.
+It is worth reiterating the distinction since it took a while for me to finally get this: the Edge platforms are for traders, not the Trading platforms.
 The Trading platforms are okay for trading, but they aren’t as trading-focused as Edge.
-Don’t ask us why Questrade chose this nomenclature.
-We’re just as confused as you.
+I'm a little confused as to why Questrade chose this nomenclature, but for serious trading — pick Edge.

 Both Trading and Edge come in mobile and web browser versions.
 There’s also a downloadable desktop application, called Edge desktop, with the most customizability and trading-focused widgets.
 Most investors don’t need Edge desktop to make solid investing decisions, but active traders will gravitate to the more informative and configurable desktop app once they try it.
 It’s one of our favourite desktop applications in North America.